JSFoundation/TAC/WORKING_GROUPS.md

-# jQuery Foundation Working Groups
+# JS Foundation Working Groups

-jQuery Foundation Working Groups (WG) are autonomous projects created by the Technical Advisory Committee (TAC).
+JS Foundation Working Groups (WG) are autonomous projects created by the Technical Advisory Committee (TAC).
 A WG may be appropriate when concerns or needs cross multiple Foundation Projects or Collaboration Boards and the represented Projects wish to coordinate their efforts.
 WGs may also be formed